NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Design Patterns.md

 + forces
 	+ requirements, constraints and challenges
 	+ motivating factor
-	+ why is the problem difficult in this context
+	+ why does the problem hurt in this context
 + solution
 	+ generic description of the implementation
 	+ describes components and how they interact